mltony/nvda-bluetooth-audio/README.md

 Most bluetooth devices enter standby mode after a few seconds of inactivity.
 That means that when NVDA starts speaking again, the first split second of sound will be lost.
 Bluetooth Audio add-on prevents bluetooth devices from entering standby mode by constantly playing a silent sound, that is inaudible to a human ear.

+Bluetooth Audio can optionally play white noise sound instead of silence.
+This can be good for testing or to ascertain that Bluetooth Audio works as expected.
+However, same level of audio quality improvement can be achieved by playing silence.

 Warning: using Bluetooth Audio add-on might reduce battery life of your bluetooth device.
 ## Download
 * Current stable version (Python 3 only, requires NVDA 2019.3 or later): [BluetoothAudio](https://github.com/mltony/nvda-bluetooth-audio/releases/latest/download/bluetoothaudio.nvda-addon)